Charley and Vlas Parlapanides: Feature Work

-In 2008, Charley and Vlas Parlapanides were hired by Vertigo Entertainment to write the first draft of an American adaptation of Death Note, a Japanese manga series written by Tsugumi Ohba and illustrated by Takeshi Obata that has sold over 30 million copies worldwide.
-The screenplay was later revised by Jeremy Slater, who ultimately received co-writing credit in the final film.
-The completed film was released by Netflix in 2017 and starred Nat Wolff, Margaret Qualley, Lakeith Stanfield, and Willem Dafoe.
+In 2008, Charley and Vlas Parlapanides were hired by Vertigo Entertainment to write an early screenplay for an American adaptation of Death Note, the Japanese manga series written by Tsugumi Ohba and illustrated by Takeshi Obata.
+The project subsequently went through several writers, with Jeremy Slater writing a later draft that substantially shaped the finished film.
+Despite the subsequent rewrites, the Parlapanides brothers retained first-position screenplay credit, as determined by the Writers Guild of America.
+The completed film, Death Note, was released by Netflix in 2017, with Charley and Vlas Parlapanides and Slater receiving screenplay credit.
+The film starred Nat Wolff, Margaret Qualley, LaKeith Stanfield, and Willem Dafoe.